seandmorgan/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?

+It converted the bytes to kilo, mega, gigabytes, instead of bytes.

 If instead copying we just want to change the name of a file, we can do: